OutSystems/docs-validation/templates/overview.md

 # [Overview title - use a noun]

-**Example:** "Introduction to UI screen design" or "About log streaming" or "Workflows in ODC".
+{**Example:** "Introduction to UI screen design" or "Log streaming in ODC" or "Workflows in ODC".
 Don’t use generic titles like “Introduction”, “Overview”.
 Instead, use a more specific noun or phrase that someone would search for.

 **[Optional Paragraph]**